theladyjaye/mockingbird/README.md

 [http://github.com/aventurella/pydi](http://github.com/aventurella/pydi)

-Then you can control all of your service dependencies from one location, but I digress.
-With the flip of some text all of your services could deliver mock data or real data.
+Then you can control all of your service dependencies from one location!
+With the flip of some text all of your services could deliver mock data or real data and your front end devs never need know the difference!

 **Mockingbird!
-Your models, mock data!
-Shaaaaaaaaaaa!**
+Your models, mock data  Shaaaaaaaaaaa!**

 ## Setup